ClementNerma/AutoDotFiles/README.md

 # AutoDotFiles :hammer_and_wrench:

-This repository contains an automatic setup program I've made to setup my whole environment on any computer.
+This repository contains an automatic setup program I've made to bring my whole environment on any computer in a matter of seconds.
 It is meant for personal usage only, but as it's a relatively complex setup I make it public so anyone can check how it works.

+It's built with very personal preferences towards which tools to use, lots of aliases and shortcuts, and methods to improve overall experience both as a terminal user and a developer.

+Everything is divided into more or less independent modules, so you can review every part separately if you want to.

 ## One-line install